DevAldon/WordPress/SECURITY.md

-# Security & Privacy Policy
+# Security, Privacy & Usage Policy

-Welcome to the security and privacy policy for all JOLT projects.
-This document explains how we handle security issues and privacy matters regarding the index of WordPress plugins and themes, as well as all other JOLT repositories.
+Welcome to the security, privacy, and usage policy for all JOLT projects.
+This document explains how we handle security issues, privacy matters, and the permitted use of the code within all repositories under the JOLT name, including the WordPress plugins and themes index.

 ---